web3bio/ensnode/README.md

 ### notes

+confidence-building options

+1. postgres dump diff tool
+  - could host ponder/graph-node dumps for people to verify on their own
+2. rip everything from thge subgraph at block `n` and use as a snapshot, do the same to ponder & diff
+3. proxies diff tool + run well-known apps to capture live queries & diff in realtime
+4. fully passing ensjs & ens-app-v3 test suite against our indexer is a requirement

 - unable to automatically identify subname registries via onchain event, CCIP standard dosn't include any info about data source, so we'll need to encode manually for now
 - ENSIP - shared interface for subdomain registrars